SGGIRBS/terraform-network-module/README.md

 # terraform-network-module
-Azure network creation using for_each and map variables
+Azure network creation particularly suited to a spoke VNET.
+The module uses for_each and map variables to reduce duplication.